 When tf.session() is invoked, the data is fed into the Computational graph and process the data and generate the output.

-Placeholders, and feed dicts which is used in sessions will function using TF compatiblity mode, but has been replaced by tf.data which creates input pipelines to read training data.
+Placeholders and feed dicts that are used in sessions will function using TF compatibility mode but have been replaced by tf.data which creates input pipelines to read training data.

-We will build a MNIST model using Tensorflow 2.0.
-The model will have one flatten layer, one dropout layer and two dense layers.
+We will build an MNIST model using Tensorflow 2.0.
+The model will have one flatten layer, one dropout layer, and two dense layers.

 We can observe that this model structure is very similar to the Keras library’s structure, which in fact gives us the intuition that Tensorflow has incorporated Keras, which has become popular due to its ease of usability.